stephenebert/Springboard/Capstone/README.md

 ## 7. iOS Image Tagger (SwiftUI + Vision/Core ML)

-A native iOS app that tags images **completely on device**—no network calls—using Apple Vision’s built-in image classifier with a Core ML fallback.
+A native iOS app that tags images **completely on device** using Apple Vision’s built-in image classifier with a Core ML fallback.

 ### Features